-How a person structures “now” on their timeline has a big effect on their quality of life.
+How a person structures “now” on their timeline or other time representation has a big effect on their quality of life.
 Two important distinctions about now are:

 - the degree to which the person is “in time” or “observing time”, and

 - the physical size of “now.”